-In Engineering Plant the Cast Iron is obtained by re-melting Pig Iron with Coke and Limestone in Cupola Furnace.
+In the engineering Plant, the Cast Iron is obtained by re-melting Pig Iron with Coke and Limestone in Cupola Furnace.

 It is primarily an alloy of Iron and Carbon.
 So, The Carbon content varies from 1.7 to 4.5 %.